 Needless to say MJ provides a great talking point and people do a double-take when they see her.
 She also gets plenty of attention from customers, which she enjoys, although she allows only Rudi and his girlfriend to hold her.
 Normal traffic doesn't bother her, but sirens scare her, and she doesn't much like noisy buses and motorbikes, so Rudi tries to get away from them as quickly as possible.
 He's eaten with her at roadside cafés, and she's even been in a few bars.

 Rudi has been likened, of course, to a real-life 'Postman Pat', the postman who is always accompanied by his black-and-white cat Jess in the UK children's books.
-See the Daily Mail for more pictures, with a video clip at the foot of the page (also at YouTube).

 If you'd like to comment, please contact me,

 Working Cats index

 Featuring Felines main index